-IT Facilities "IT Facilities" include but are not limited to: IT hardware that Durham University provides, such as PCs, laptops, tablets, smart phones, printers and peripherals; Software that the institution provides, such as operating systems, office applicatior software, web browsers etc. It also includes software that the institution has arranged for you to have access to, for example, special deals for students on commercial application packages; Data that Durham University provides, or arranges access to.
+IT Facilities "IT Facilities" include but are not limited to: IT hardware that Durham University provides, such as PCs, laptops, tablets, smart phones, printers and peripherals; Software that the institution provides, such as operating systems, office application software, web browsers etc. It also includes software that the institution has arranged for you to have access to, for example, special deals for students on commercial application packages; Data that Durham University provides, or arranges access to.
 This might include online journals, data sets or citation databases; Access to the network provided or arranged by the institution.
 This would cover, for example, network connections in colleges, on-campus wireless, connectivity to the internet from University PCs; Online services arranged by the institution, such as Office 365, JSTOR, or any of the Jisc online resources; IT credentials such as your Durham University username and password, campus card or any other token for authentication issued by the University to identify yourself when using IT facilities.
-(See also "University IT Facilities") (Occ also Offiversity IT Facilities) JANET The network that connects all UK higher education and research institutions together and to the internet.
+(See also "University IT Facilities") JANET The network that connects all UK higher education and research institutions together and to the internet.
 When connecting to any site outside the University via the University's network you will be subject to JANET's acceptable use policy .
 University IT Facilities All IT Facilities provided for authorised users, whether owned or hired by the University or provided by other organisations as a result of a contract or other arrangement with the University.
 This includes IT Facilities purchased through research grants or other funding obtained under the auspices of the University.
-(See also "IT Facilities") University The Statutes of the University of Durham scheduled to the Universities of Durham and
+(See also "IT Facilities") University Statutes The Statutes of the University of Durham scheduled to the Universities of Durham and Newcastle upon Tyne Act 1963 as subsequently amended.
+The University Statutes are published in the University Calendar.

-General Regulation XII - Library Regulations
+→ General Regulation XII - Library Regulations